-|Function||Medium of long-term storage and transmission of genetic information||Transfer the genetic code needed for the creation of proteins from the nucleus to the ribosome.|
+|Function||The blueprint of biological guidelines that a living organism must follow to exist and remain functional.
+Medium of long-term, stable storage and transmission of genetic information.||Helps carry out DNA's blueprint guidelines.
+Transfers genetic code needed for the creation of proteins from the nucleus to the ribosome.|

 |Unique Features||The helix geometry of DNA is of B-Form.
 DNA is protected in the nucleus, as it is tightly packed.
 DNA can be damaged by exposure to ultra-violet rays.||The helix geometry of RNA is of A-Form.
 RNA strands are continually made, broken down and reused.
 RNA is more resistant to damage by Ultra-violet rays.|

 DNA and RNA are nucleic acids.
 Nucleic acids are long biological macromolecules that consist of smaller molecules called nucleotides.
 In DNA and RNA, these nucleotides contain four nucleobases — sometimes called nitrogenous bases or simply bases — two purine and pyrimidine bases each.

 DNA is found in the nucleus of a cell (nuclear DNA) and in mitochondria (mitochondrial DNA).
 It has two nucleotide strands which consist of its phosphate group, five-carbon sugar (the stable 2-deoxyribose), and four nitrogen-containing nucleobases: adenine, thymine, cytosine, and guanine.